ilyes150/Mobile-Communication-System/README.md

 ### Overview

-The `Network` class represents a telecommunications network infrastructure that manages multiple antennas.
+The `Network` class represents a Mobile Communication network infrastructure that manages multiple antennas.
 It enforces network topology rules by ensuring antennas have overlapping or adjacent coverage areas, and provides functionality to find the nearest available antenna for phones.

 ### Class Attributes